 Dental implant surgery replaces the root of a missing tooth with a metal post that is placed in the jawbone.
 An artificial tooth can be placed on an implant after the area has healed.
 Or, a set of dentures can be attached using more than one implant.

 Reasons for Procedure

-Dental implants may also be used to replace dentures or help retain existing dentures.
+Implants can also be used to replace dentures or to help hold in existing dentures.

 - Injury or damage to nearby teeth